As part of our weekly bird watching expeditions, VSSS team decided to visit Chandlai Lake this time.

 Few dead turtles washed up ashore clearly declares the devastation the lake is enduring.

 Moving ahead we settled down to observe and contemplate.
-The time expended wandering about, observing the movements and liveliness of the winged species, present at the lake, filled us with much-required delight.
+The time expended wandering about, observing the gesticulation and liveliness of the winged species, present at the lake, filled us with much-required delight.